 How Much Does Wisdom Teeth Removal Cost?

 This is also a popular question we get asked by our Cincinnati patients.
-A fully erupted wisdom tooth can cost between $200 and $700 to be pulled.
-An impacted tooth can run from $350 to $1,100 for just the extraction fees.
+If your wisdom tooth is fully erupted, it can cost between $200 to $700 to be removed.
+Impacted teeth cost about $350 to $1,000.
 And there can be other costs incurred as well, depending on the difficulty of the procedure and what’s involved.

 Is the tooth fully extracted?
 If the wisdom tooth is still buried beneath your jaw bone, it can be more expensive because we must surgically remove it from the jawbone.
+We may need to do a wisdom teeth bone graft.
 We may need to use a surgical drill, or use medicated dressings.
-This will add to the cost.
+This will be more expensive.

 The Good News?
 We’re Cheaper